FailAcademy/learning/adp-london/_slides/week-04/01-intro-database-sql.md

 ---
 #Database and tables
-MySQL Data is organized and stored into tables, which hold the data so it is available to be retrieved.
+SQL Data is organized and stored into tables, which hold the data so it is available to be retrieved.
 Each Database has a table.
 Each Table has cells or fields of data that is accessible.

 ![Table](/public/img/slide-assets/sql-table.png)